Network Modernization: TROPO

 - Operates in satellite denied environments, increases multipath diversity, and adds redundancy and operational flexibility to the tactical network

-- Significant increase in bandwidth and range versus legacy Tropo capability
+- Significant increase in bandwidth and range versus current Tropo capability

 - Significant size, weight and power (SWaP) reduction over current capability for improved unit agility